Dr. Ahmad Al Harbi

 Clinical Leadership

-Dr. Ahmad Al Harbi leads the Vascular Lab at International Hospital in Salmiya, Kuwait, focusing on accurate duplex ultrasound assessment, clear reporting, and practical next-step guidance for patients and referring doctors.
+Dr. Ahmad Al Harbi is an Accredited Clinical Vascular Specialist and Head of Vascular Lab at The International Hospital in Salmiya, Kuwait, focusing on diagnostic vascular ultrasound, clear reports, and appropriate referral guidance when needed.

 RVT